What's ahead now that Republicans are opening an impeachment inquiry into President Joe Biden

 To date, no president has ever been forced from the White House through impeachment.
 But former Republican President Richard Nixon resigned in 1974 as the House was preparing to take a vote on impeachment articles against him.

-Since gaining the House majority in January, House Republicans have aggressively investigated Biden and his son, claiming evidence that they engaged in an influence peddling scheme.
+Since gaining the House majority in January, House Republicans have aggressively investigated Biden and his son, claiming without evidence that they engaged in an influence-peddling scheme.
 The allegations echo those that former President Donald Trump has made for years against Biden and his family.

 Republicans have focused much attention on an unverified tip to the FBI that alleged a bribery scheme involving Biden when he was vice president.
 The bribery claim, which emerged in 2019 and was part of Trump's first impeachment, relates to the allegation that Biden pressured Ukraine to fire its top prosecutor in order to stop an investigation into Burisma, the oil-and-gas company where Hunter Biden was on the board.